henriqueberalde/sudoku-resolver/README.md

     { 0, 0, 0, 0, 0, 0, 8, 0, 5 }
 };
 ```
-> Blank spaces are filled with 0 to be solved.

-As the application travels through the blank spaces it outputs:
+While the application scrolls through the blank spaces it outputs useful information.
-"Try resolve [row, column]" where row is the row index and column is the column index of the current item.

-##### Example:
+##### Examples:
 ```
 Try resolve [0, 0]
 ```

-In case the application finds more than one possibility for the blank space it outpus:
-"Not Resolved. possible values: [n, n, n]" where n is the possibility number.
-##### Example:
+##### This output is shown when the application is analising row 0 and column 0 of the matriz.
 ```
 Not Resolved. possible values: [1, 2, 3]
 ```
-In case the application finds only one possibility it fills the value and outpus:
-"Resolved: n" where n is the correct number for the blank space.
-##### Example:
+##### This output is shown when the application could not resolve the blank space because it had more than a single number possibility.

 ```
 Resolved: 9
 ```
+##### This output is shown when the application could resolve the blank space because it had a single number possibility.

 When the application no longer finds blank spaces it outputs the solved sudoku:
 ##### Example:
 ```